-Apple has announced iTunes is being replaced by three apps on the Mac.
-Apple Music, Podcasts and Apple TV.
+Last year, Apple announced iTunes was being replaced on the Mac by three apps: Apple Music, Podcasts and Apple TV.

 “Replaced” is the operative word.
-None of the functionality is going in the bin, so you can still sync music to your iPod.
-Or, indeed, your iOS and iPad.
+None of the features are going in the bin, so you can still sync music to your iPod.
+Or, indeed, your iPhone and iPad.
 You'll still be able to buy music and movies outright - or rent movies.

-On Windows, we have been told that the iTunes experience will stay the same at present.
-However, as we expect the iTunes app to disappear eventually, this will surely change - it may well be that it is just re-skinned to align with the Apple Music app on macOS.
+On Windows, things aren't changing.
+At least for the moment.
+So iTunes is still available as a download from the Windows Store.
+However, this will surely change eventually - it may just be re-skinned to align with the Apple Music app on macOS.

 How you'll sync your iPod, iPhone or iPad without iTunes